blipinsk/git-split-commit/README.md

 Installation
 ============

-This step is _optional_, but strongly advised.
-You can use the script directly without installing the git alias, but git alias makes it much better.
+1. Clone the repo
+2. (_optional_) Install git alias

 ```shell
 ./install-git-alias.sh
 ```

+Although the second step is _optional_, it is strongly advised.
+You can use the script directly without installing the git alias, but git alias makes it much better.

 Usage
 =====